aurghya-0/course-materials/Converted_C_guidelines/27.typ

-= Teaching Guideline: Finding the Largest/Smallest Element in an Array (in C)
+= Finding the Largest/Smallest Element in an Array (in C)
 <teaching-guideline-finding-the-largestsmallest-element-in-an-array-in-c>

 == 1.
 Teaching Outline
 <teaching-outline>